andela/savage_rangers-ah/README.md

 ## API Spec

 The preferred JSON object to be returned by the API should be structured as follows:
+### commands to install and run the project
+After cloning the repository on local machine run npm i  : To install all modeules , npm test :   to run unit test npm run dev:  to run the server npm run migrate:undo:  to drop migrations npm run migrate: to create migrations

 ### Users (for authentication)